marph91/jimmy/docs/formats/default.md

 ## Supported Formats

-The default import covers the following formats:
+The default conversion covers the following formats:

 - Every format that is supported by [pandoc](https://pandoc.org/).
 Some formats may need some tweaking, though.
 A few examples:
     - [Comma-separated values (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values)